hukkin/tomli/README.md

     print("Yep, definitely not valid.")
 ```

-Note that while the `TOMLDecodeError` type is public API, error messages of raised instances of it are not.
+Note that error messages are considered informational only.
-Error messages should not be assumed to stay constant across Tomli versions.
+They should not be assumed to stay constant across Tomli versions.

 ### Construct `decimal.Decimal`s from TOML floats<a name="construct-decimaldecimals-from-toml-floats"></a>